 Trade Days features tastings, seminars, lunches, and networking events.
 There are opportunities to sample wines that are not available to the public.
 The conference also hosts the Wine Program Excellence Awards and other industry recognition events.

-Attendance typically reaches thousands of industry professionals from across Canada and even other countries.
+Attendance typically reaches thousands of industry professionals from across Canada and beyond.
 The 2026 Trade Pass costs $335.
 Individual event tickets are also available for purchase separately.

 The Tasting Room